Manufacturer, Supplier & Exporter of

 Home textiles refer to fabrics and cloths that are utilized as part of home furnishings.
 They include a wide range of products, such as bedding, curtains, towels, tablecloths, and decorative pillows, among others.
 Home textiles not only serve a functional purpose in the home but also contribute to the overall aesthetic and design of the space.
 There are many types of dyes used in home textile production which include Reactive dyes, Disperse dyes, Acid dyes, Direct dyes and Vat dyes.

-Megha International for Home Textiles:
+Dyes offered by Megha International for Home Textiles:

 Reactive dyes: These dyes are commonly used in the dyeing of home textiles due to their ability to bond strongly with cellulose fibers, such as cotton and linen, which are frequently used in these products.
 This chemical bond results in vibrant and long-lasting colours that can withstand washing and exposure to light.
 Reactive dyes also offer a wide range of colour options, allowing manufacturers to produce a variety of hues to meet different design preferences.
 In addition, reactive dyes are known for their good colour fastness, ensuring that the textiles retain their colour for a longer period of time.